yongrenjie/genesis-paper/README.md

 # genesis-paper

 Source code for the publication accompanying the GENESIS website.
-You can find the paper itself at LINK, or if you don't have access to that, the `genesis.pdf` file in this repository (LINK) has essentially identical content.
+You can find the paper itself at LINK, or if you don't have access to that, the [`genesis.pdf` file in this repository](https://github.com/yongrenjie/genesis-paper/blob/master/genesis.pdf) has essentially identical content.
 This repository also hosts the necessary code for generating all the figures, which in requires all the raw data.

 ## Raw data